migueltanada/go-excel-util/README.md

 # go-excel-util

-A very light go binary that will replaces the content of a cell in an excel file
+A very light go binary that replaces the content of a cell in an excel file

 Syntax ``go-excel-util <file-name> <sheet#> <row#> <col#> <replacement string>``